kemp3363/Web-Form/README.md

 # Web-Form
-This is a contact form written in html with css styling.
-It asks for first name, last name, email, and a text box for comments.
+This is a contact form that asks for the user's first name, last name, email, and a text box for comments.